-- Over 20 years' experience in senior technical and commercial roles - Extensive geographical experience
+- Over 20 years' experience in senior technical and commercial roles - Extensive geographical experience gained significant technical and commercial expertise in field development planning, project execution, reservoir management and investment assurance across the value chain, from upstream through to LNG.

 Martin joined EnQuest in 2016 and is responsible for all business development-related activities across the Group.
 He has over 20 years of broad international oil and gas operator experience.
-Throughout his career he has gained significant technical and law firm and a General Counsel in a FTSE 100 energy company.
-He has responsibility for the commercial and legal affairs of the Company, and holds the offices of General Counsel, Company Secretary and Chief Risk Officer.
+Throughout his career he has